 The Applicant intends to comply with the substantive provisions and restrictions of this chapter during construction and operation of the Project.
-However, the Applicant requests that the NYSPSC refuse to apply the restriction found in § 57-18 (A) prohibiting the interference with or otherwise disturbing shellfish possessed, planted, or cultivated by another because certain construction processes and/or activities could be needed in the course of constructing the Project within the Town that could potentially make compliance with this local requirement technically impossible or impracticable from a cost and economics perspective.
-The Applicant will coordinate activities in shellfish areas with the Town, NYSDEC, New York State Department of State (NYSDOS), National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries [previously NMFS])and local shell fishermen to minimize potential impacts during construction of the Project.
+However, the Applicant requests that, to the extent it may be applicable, the NYSPSC refuse to apply the restriction found in § 57-18 (A) prohibiting the interference with or otherwise disturbing shellfish possessed, planted, or cultivated by another for the short-term and temporary construction phase of the Project because it is unreasonably restrictive in view of existing technology.
+Certain construction processes and/or activities needed in the course of constructing the Project within the Town will make compliance with this local requirement technically impossible.
+The Applicant will employ certain measures, such as the use of HDD, to mitigate any interference or disturbance of shellfish.
+In addition, the Applicant will coordinate activities in shellfish areas with the Town, NYSDEC, New York State Department of State (NYSDOS), National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries [previously NMFS]) and local shell fishermen to minimize potential impacts during construction of the Project.
 The Applicant will implement a communication plan during construction to inform mariners and fishermen of construction activities, vessel movements, and how construction activities may affect the area.
 Communication will be facilitated through maintaining a Project website, the Applicant's Fisheries Liaison, submitting local notices to mariners and vessel float plans, and coordinating with the United States Coast Guard (USCG).